-Environmental Feature Management Actions Decommissioning activity Many of the mitigation measures prescribed for construction activity for these developments (Table 4-3 above) would be applicable to some of the decommissioning activities.
+Environmental Feature Management Actions Decommissioning activity Many of the mitigation measures prescribed for the construction activities for these developments (Table 4-3 above) would be applicable to some of the decommissioning activities.
 These should be adhered to where applicable.

 5 CONCLUSION